 Daura Suruwal, particular fabric shoes, belt, a boarder in Saree, fancy handbags, shopping bags, pencil case, wallet, shawls, etc. are found in general Dhaka fabric stores in Nepal.

+Carrying these products reflects the passion for one’s own country’s production.
 It is a very important step and encouragement for the people who run these factories producing ample varieties of Dhaka products for the present generation.
-Thanks to those who are carrying the passion and legacy for one’s own country’s production.

 Buy Dhaka Topi Online

-Any of these Dhaka Topi are sold online as well as various stores.
-If you wish to buy one do not forget to further look for other beautiful products made of Dhaka fabric.
+Any of these variations of Dhaka Topi are sold online as well as in various local stores.
+If you wish to buy one do not forget to further look for other beautiful products made of this beautiful fabric Dhaka.

 Do contact us if you need any of them, we will deliver the product in your door step.